-- · the management of the level of dividends to shareholders; - the issue of shares by methods such as rights offers, share purchase plans or placements; and/or - · the use of share buy-backs.
+- the management of the level of dividends to shareholders; - the issue of shares by methods such as rights offers, share purchase plans and/or placements; and/or - use of share buy-backs.

 The Company is an ASX-listed investment company and is subject to the ASX Listing Rules.
+For example, the Company must report its Net Tangible Asset backing per share (NTA) to the ASX on a monthly basis.
 The Company complies with all externally-imposed capital requirements.